zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-workflows/osaga-workflows.md

 ### Objectives

--   Understand the concepts of Oracle Database Sagas with Apex Microservices
+-   Understand the concepts of Oracle Database Sagas with Workflows

 ### Prerequisites